frink-okn/frink-landing-zone/docs/okn/biobricks-ice-kg.md

-# Biobricks Ice
-## An Open Knowledge Graph for Cheminformatics and Chemical Safety
+# Biobricks Ice: An Open Knowledge Graph for Cheminformatics and Chemical Safety

 ## Schema Diagram